-- Symptoms? >Similar to alcohol withdrawal - Tremors, anxiety, perceptual disturbances, dysphoria, psychosis, seizures - Onset of symptoms? - Varies by how long BZD has been used and half-life - can occur w/in hours for short-acting or weeks for long-acting
+- Symptoms? >Similar to alcohol withdrawal

+- Tremors, anxiety, perceptual disturbances, dysphoria, psychosis, seizures

+- Onset of symptoms?

+- Varies by period of use and half-life

+- can occur w/in hours for short-acting or weeks for long-acting

+- Seizures can occur without other symptoms